 The Department of Translation first offered its Master of Philosophy (MPhil) Programme in the academic year 1995-96.
-The programme may be done on a full-time or part-time basis.

 Admission of Students